Atlas6174/blogr-landing-page-main/README.md

 # Frontend Mentor - Blogr landing page solution

 This is a solution to the [Blogr landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blogr-landing-page-EX2RLAApP).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents